ktrysmt/quick-custom-gsearch/readme.md

 ### v0.6.1

-- fullfill testspecs.
+- Fullfill testspecs.
-- bind `this` to addEventListeners for testability.
+- Bind `this` to addEventListeners for testability.
-- recompress the main script.
+- Recompress the main script.

 ### v0.6
 - Refactoring the monolisic code.